e-minguez/ose-tests/README-offline-images.md

 The following sections shows the images used by the tests so there is no need to perform these steps, it is just a reference.

+The list of registries and images that the tests use can be observed in the [test/utils/image/manifest.go](https://github.com/kubernetes/kubernetes/blob/master/test/utils/image/manifest.go).

 The following snippet will output the list of images already pulled in the cluster:

 ```bash